seknox/trasa/website/docs/guides/user/device/enrol-2fa-device.md

 * Click the "Enroll 2FA device" button
 <img  alt="enroll-device" src={('/img/docs/user-guides/device/enroll-device.png')} />
 * Enter credentials and authenticate the second factor
-* You will be shown a QR Code
+* You will be shown a QR Code.
 <img  alt="qr-code" src={('/img/docs/user-guides/device/qr-code.png')} />
 * Open TRASA mobile app and click on + sign on the bottom right